Protocol and Practice of Persons Appearing in the Court of Commissioner Wendy Morton

 • Stipulations are encouraged; the parties should notify the Court when they reach agreement.
 I will consider stipulations to vacate hearings, however, if there is an issue for which the hearing has been set that has not been covered by the stipulation, I may request a telephonic conference with the parties prior to vacating the hearing.

-I will accept a stipulation to vacate the hearing if the parties state, in writing, that they are also agreeing that the Order of Protection remain in place.
 Trial Practice and Procedure • Technology is limited in the courtroom.
 The Court will not accept personal electronics (e.g. cell phones, digital cameras) into evidence.
 Anything that is captured on a personal electronic device must be printed in hard copy, and submitted to Court as an exhibit.
 Additionally, the Court cannot access exhibits that are saved on a disk or thumb drive in courtroom.
 If the Court is able to play and capture an audio recording of good sound quality via the courtroom’s sound system, it may be added to the record.
 However, if parties wish to preserve the record further, then a saved copy of the recording should be provided to the Court as an exhibit.
 Exhibits may be admitted into evidence provided the proper foundation is laid, and the exhibit is relevant.
 Courtroom Etiquette • Please be polite and professional, whether the hearing is remote or in person.

 Everyone will get a chance to be heard; please respect others during their turn and wait for your turn.

 If you are appearing remotely, please make sure that you are in a relatively quiet and private place, free from noise and distraction.

 If you are appearing remotely, please do not do so while driving a vehicle or driving in a vehicle.

 If you have any technical issues that cause disconnection during a hearing, please try to reconnect.
 Please contact the Division by email or phone if you need assistance.